rmduddy/classicalstaffaccounts/README.md

-# classicalstaffaccounts
+# staffaccounts
-Code for automation of Classical Staff account creation
+Code for partial automation of staff account creation

 This script automates creation of multiple accounts on the Schoology and Google platforms.
 It is very locally dependent and will likely have no use for anyone other than myself.